eminnett/spirit-ai-tech-test/README.md

 The working directory inside the Docker cintainer is `web_api`.
 The commands in this document reflect this.

-When finsihed, these commands will tidy up the container.
+When finished, these commands will tidy up the container.

 ```
 $ > docker stop spirit_ai_tech_test